Enforcement on Advertising

 the following documents are available from www.legislation.gov.uk:

-Download the display and advertising of fuel consumption Guidance Notes (PDF 919KB) - version 6, last revised February 2013.
+Download the display and advertising of fuel consumption Guidance Notes (PDF 2.1MB) - version 7, last revised November 2014.

 Find out fuel consumption and CO2 emissions for new and used cars with the VCA Car Fuel Data service (page opens in a new browser window).